Farhana-M/Image-Guided-Robotic-Navigation/README.md

    - Install 3D Slicer following the provided instructions.

 2. **Download and Add PathPlanningV1 Extension**:
-   - Download the PathPlanningV1 extension package from the [GitHub repository](https://github.com/Farhana-M/Image-Guided-Robotic-Navigation/tree/main/PathPlanningV1).
+   - Download the repository from the [GitHub repository](https://github.com/Farhana-M/Image-Guided-Robotic-Navigation).
+   - Extract the downloaded ZIP file to your desired location.
    - Open 3D Slicer.
    - Go to `Edit` > `Application Settings` > `Modules`.
-   - In the `Additional module paths` section, click the `Add` button and browse to the directory where the PathPlanningV1 extension is located.
+   - In the `Additional module paths` section, click the `Add` button and browse to the `PathPlanningV1` folder within the extracted repository.
-   - Select the folder containing the PathPlanningV1 extension and click `OK`.
+   - Select the folder and click `OK`.
    - Restart 3D Slicer.
    - Go to `Modules` > `Examples`.
-The PathPlanningV1 extension should be visible here.
+The PathPlanningV1 extension should be visible here.If it does not appear, try a second time.

 ### Step 2: Install ROS Noetic and Dependencies